Lawmakers call on FTC to investigate equity concerns with digital store coupons

 “We want to make sure we have equity across the board and if people need to use coupons to get access to food or other goods, that they’re available to all people,” said Rep. Marilyn Strickland (D-Wash.).

-Our Washington News Bureau spoke with Strickland about a letter she led to the FTC, which was co-signed by more than a dozen other members of the House.
+Our Washington News Bureau spoke with Strickland about a letter she led to the FTC, which was co-signed by more than a dozen other members in the House.

 The letter points to examples such as an 18-count carton of eggs costing $3.49 at a supermarket; but with a digital app, the cost would be reduced to $1.99.